realJeremySun/first-web-game-lb4/blog/2019-04-24-building-an-online-game-with-loopback-4-pt2.md

 ```
 We need to create an empty json file called `idSet.json` in `src/data` manually.

 Then create a repository for `idSet` model.
-We will choose IdSet as datasource.
+We will choose `IdSetDatasource` as datasource.

 ```
 wenbo:firstgame wenbo$ lb4 repository